 Music Within the Story

 Don't confuse this with a soundtrack!
-I’ve seen this category in film production scheduling software for years, but it took a while before I learned what it was for.
+I’ve seen this category in film production scheduling for years, but it took a while before I learned what it was for.

 If you have a scene in your film where characters either perform or listen to Music, you'd need to call it out in the breakdown.